-The first known ancestors of our branch of the Tarrant tree lived at the end of the 18th century in Oxford, England.
+The first known ancestors of our branch of the Tarrant tree lived at the beginning of the 18th century in Oxfordshire and Berkshire.

 The direct line to Fred Shade is

 (1) unknown man using surname Tarrant, Terr(e)y, Tarry(e)y, etc

 (4) Michael Tarrant or Terry or Tarry & Esther or Hester Crapper

 (7) Mary Ann Tarrant & William Chapple (goes to CHAPPLE tree)